 8. GameStop stores in Philadelphia once required sellers' fingerprints.

 According to a CBS affiliate, Philadelphia-area GameStop locations began requiring customers to have their fingerprint scanned if they were selling or trading in a used game: The prints were checked against a database operated by law enforcement that tracked stolen goods.
 Not surprisingly, customers were slightly offended by the measure.
 Riding a wave of negative publicity, the Philly-area stores abandoned the policy in August 2014, just a month after it had been enacted.

 Novelty ice-cube trays are about to become a lot more convenient to purchase.
 In June, GameStop announced their acquisition of Geeknet, parent company of ThinkGeek, the online resource for plush bacteria and monkey-related business.
-As part of the arrangement, GameStop plans to open a series of retail ThinkGeek stores.
-The first location opened in Orlando last month.
+The site shut down in 2019 but the brand lives on as a section in some GameStop locations.

 The FBI issued a press release in 2012 detailing a large and convoluted scheme by former GameStop vice president of communications Frank Olivera to defraud the company out of millions of dollars.
 From 2009 to 2011, Olivera billed GameStop using invoices for a fictitious vendor called Cloud Communications.
 When they paid, Olivera would have the money transferred from the fake business account to his own.
 He cost GameStop nearly $2 million before being caught; the resulting mail fraud charge netted him four years in prison.